 Does Mammography Screening Save Lives?

 NBCC believes that there is insufficient evidence to recommend for or against universal screening mammography in any age group of women.
 Women who have symptoms of breast cancer such as a lump, pain or nipple discharge should seek a diagnostic mammogram.
-The decision to undergo screening for asymptomatic women must be made on an individual level based on a woman’s personal preferences, family history, and risk factors.
-Mammography does not prevent or cure breast cancer and has many limitations.
-Women are told that mammography screening saves lives, but the evidence of a mortality (death rate) reduction from screening is conflicting and continues to be questioned by some scientists, policymakers, and members of the public.
-Ultimately, resources must be devoted to finding effective prevention and treatments for breast cancer and tools that not only detect breast cancer truly early but distinguish between threatening and non-threatening subtypes.
+The decision to undergo screening for asymptomatic women must be made on an individual level based on a woman’s personal preferences, family history and risk factors.
+Mammography does not prevent or cure breast cancer, and has many limitations.
+Women are told that mammography screening saves lives, but the evidence of a mortality (death rate) reduction from screening is conflicting and continues to be questioned by some scientists, policy makers and members of the public.
+Ultimately, resources must be devoted to finding effective preventions and treatments for breast cancer and tools that not only detect breast cancer truly early but distinguish between threatening and non-threatening subtypes.

 All breast cancers are not the same.
 Some patients will have fast-growing, aggressive tumors while others will have slower-growing, less aggressive tumors that are less likely to metastasize and, therefore, have a better prognosis.
 Screening is more likely to detect the slower-growing, less aggressive tumors because of longer asymptomatic periods.
 Faster-growing tumors generally have a shorter asymptomatic phase than slower-growing tumors, and so are less likely to be detected.
 However, faster-growing tumors are also often associated with a poorer prognosis.
 This “length-time” bias can make screening appear more beneficial than it is.
 Screening is detecting the tumors with a better prognosis.